 - Whey not?
 Having a high quality whey supplement available for meals-on-the-go, such as our cleanly sourced IN.POWER whey protein, can help you achieve complete protein intake throughout your day.
 Whey protein has the components to build collagen from its amino acid parts, such as L-lysine and L-proline, and the L-leucine to bolster tissue building.
 While there are other wheys to achieve adequate, complete, high quality protein intake, this time-saving high-quality option can bolster your back-up plans.

 - If you forgo the Fish, don’t forget the Omega 3s.
 Fatty fish aren’t everyone’s favorite meal, some are allergic, and others are strapped for cash.
 There are many reasons to use a high quality omega-3 supplement instead of consuming high quality wild-caught seafood a few days per week.
 Whatever your reason, we don’t want you to miss out or deal with a poor quality fish oil.
 We offer you what we take ourselves- Origin Omega, a fish oil you can trust.
 Read more about our efforts to bring you a high potency fish oil that does its job without toxic drawbacks here.

 We will repeat ourselves again here to drive home our point: Your collagen protein should not be counted toward your total protein intake!

 Protein can build, fuel, maintain, and regulate your body- all of the major metabolic functions you need to live.
 But not all proteins are created equal.
 We don’t want you to jump on the collagen bandwagon and fall short on your essential amino acids or inadvertently increase your toxic load.
 We also want you to know the value of collagen and how you may be able to to combine collagen protein with other complete proteins for amazing health benefits.
-To learn more about the incredible health enhancing power of the mighty micronutrients check out our best-selling book, The Micronutrient Miracle.
+To learn more about the incredible health enhancing power of the mighty micronutrients check out our best-selling book, Rebuild Your Bones.